hmziqrs/invmovieconcept1/README.md

 ## License

-This project is licensed under the MIT license, Copyright (c) 2020 Hamza Iqbal.
+This project is licensed under the MIT license, Copyright (c) 2020 Hmziqrs.
 For more information see `LICENSE.md`.